HSBC no longer bookrunner on Iraq's Asiacell float

-DUBAI HSBC Holdings (HSBA.L) has ceased to be a bookrunner on Asiacell's planned share sale, raising new questions about the Iraqi telecom operator's ability float 25 percent of the company to mainly local investors.
+DUBAI Dec 20 HSBC Holdings has ceased to be a bookrunner on Asiacell's planned share sale, raising new questions about the Iraqi telecom operator's ability float 25 percent of the company to mainly local investors.

 All three companies missed an earlier deadline of August 2011.
 Asiacell is to be first to float on the Iraqi bourse.